SAP-samples/sme-partner-reference-application/Tutorials/40-Multi-Tenancy.md

                 service-plan: broker
         ```

-    7. The are no changes to the resource *Audit log service* - nothing to do here.
+    7. Change the parameters of resource *Audit log service* to use service plan *oauth2*.
         ```yml
         resource:
             # Audit Log Service